Meeting Time: December 02, 2021 at 9:00am PST

 • Default_avatar

-Michael Yamamura almost 3 years ago
+Michael Yamamura about 3 years ago

 I am a student at Sunnyside High school, and I am strongly against the use of ARPA funding for police.
 The police department in Fresno has continued to get obscene amounts of funding from the city while the community has suffered.
 This funding is the city's chance to finally invest in the PEOPLE.
 I urge the council to instead gather community input on how this money should be used.
 The people of Fresno are the ones who know best what we need, the city needs to listen to us.